 - Tenure-blind design.

 3.5.2 If these elements are not appropriately addressed, problems can develop due to actual or perceived segregation, manifested in terms of layout, visual appearance or a combination of both.
-However, when delivered effectively there is no empirical evidence that such issues will occur.4
+However, when delivered effectively there is no empirical evidence that such issues will occur [Footnote 6].

 3.5.3 A fundamental issue in terms of site design is how the affordable housing element is arranged within the scheme.
-The LDP preference is for mixed tenure developments, where the affordable housing is fully integrated or ‘pepper potted’ throughout a development.
+Policy HOU5 requires mixed tenure developments, where the affordable housing is fully integrated or ‘pepper potted’ throughout a development.
 This will create truly mixed tenure schemes.

-3.5.4 Whilst full pepper potting should be considered in the first instance, it is acknowledged that, for some developments, small clusters of affordable units may be acceptable.
+3.5.4 Whilst full pepper potting should be considered in the first instance, it is acknowledged that, for some developments, small clusters of affordable units may be more appropriate.
 In such cases, effective tenure blind design is even more essential to overcome any sense of segregation.
-Fully segregated schemes will not be considered appropriate.
+For traditional housing developments, fully segregated schemes will not be considered appropriate.
 See illustrative examples in Figure 3.4.

-3.5.5 In the case of apartment buildings, some clustering of affordable units may be considered appropriate (e.g. all on one or two floors or with segregated means of access – see illustrative examples in Figure 3.5).
+3.5.5 In the case of apartment buildings, some mixing of tenures should also be possible, although pepper potting is more easily delivered with intermediate units for sale or rent alongside market units for sale or rent.
+For social rented housing, management and ownership issues may make full pepper-potting of affordable housing units with private market units in a single apartment development difficult.
+Nevertheless, pepper potting of intermediate units for rent alongside social housing should be possible (see illustrative examples in Figure 3.5).
 It should also be noted that that high service charges in a mixed tenure apartment context could make a home, which would otherwise be affordable, unaffordable, and should be avoided.
-Such issues should be discussed with the relevant RHA.
+Such issues should be discussed with the relevant RHA where appropriate.

 3.5.6 The agreed layout should maximise residential amenity for all tenures – pepper potting is the best approach to achieve this.
 Large clusters of, or segregated, affordable units should not occupy the least attractive parts of the site, e.g. those with the poorest aspects, furthest distance from amenities/services etc.